gboeing/osmnx/docs/source/index.rst

   * Download by city name, polygon, bounding box, or point/address + network distance
   * Download drivable, walkable, bikeable, or all street networks
   * Load street network from a local .osm file
-  * Visualize street network as a static image or leaflet web map
+  * Visualize street network as a static image or interactive leaflet web map
   * Simplify and correct the network's topology to clean and consolidate intersections
   * Save networks to disk as shapefiles or GraphML
   * Conduct topological and spatial analyses to automatically calculate dozens of indicators
   * Calculate and plot shortest-path routes as a static image or leaflet web map
+  * Map-matching of points, routes, or trajectories to nearest graph edges or nodes
   * Plot figure-ground diagrams of street networks and/or building footprints
   * Download node elevations and calculate edge grades
   * Visualize travel distance and travel time with isoline and isochrone maps